 - 1. Remove clause 1 from the Bill; - 2.
 Amend clause 5 to clarify what constitutes a 'reasonable' request for information by local authorities in assessing a planning application; - 3.
 Remove clause 8 from the Bill; - 4.
-Amend clause 13 so that when a landowner makes a statement that ends the use of land as of right, that statement must be publicised; - 5.
-Remove clause 14 from the Bill. - 6.
-Amend clause 23 to provide clarity on the prescribed description of such business and commercial projects, and how they will interact with local planning.
+Clarify that clause 11 would preserve present case law regarding rights of way; - 5.
+Amend clause 13 so that when a landowner makes a statement that ends the use of land as of right, that statement must be publicised; - 6.
+Remove clause 14 from the Bill. - 7.
+Remove clause 24, or failing that amend the clause to provide clarity on the prescribed description of such business and commercial projects, and how they would interact with local planning.